 Yes, you can put polyurethane over chalk paint since it is water-tight, but that comes with challenges.
 It is not easy to get a smooth finish, although it is possible.
-It tends to yellow over time.
+It tends to be yellow over time.
 Products come with a manual with instructions.
-That is what you have to follow when applying polyurethane over chalk paint for positive results.
+You must follow that when applying polyurethane over chalk paint for positive results.

 Is it easy to put polyurethane over chalk paint?

-It is not easy to put polyurethane over chalk paint since you have to master a smooth finish.
 Polyurethane protects items from scratches and some forms of impact.
+Putting polyurethane over chalk paint is challenging since you must master a smooth finish.
 Applying polyurethane over chalk paint is an exercise that is worth the time and hard work.

 To ease the process, use a water-based formula such as Minwax.
 Anything else will have your surface yellowing sooner.
 If you pay attention to the application method, you will not have a difficult time.